Upcoming

 Women’s 200m Olympics 2024 | 200 Meters Olympics Women

-Unlike the men’s final, the woman’s final of the 200-meter was run essentially as predicted.
-Gabbrielle Thomas was largely considered the favorite heading into the event, and she would win decisively with a 0.25 second lead over the winner of the 100-meter, Julien Alfred.
+Unlike the men’s 200-meter final, the women’s final of the 200-meter essentially ran as predicted.
+Gabrielle Thomas was largely considered the favorite heading into the event, and she would win decisively with a 0.25-second lead over the winner of the 100-meter, Julien Alfred.

 The Women’s 200 Meters Final Results | Women’s 200m Final